Small eigenvalues of closed Riemann surfaces for large genus: Preliminaries

 \subsection{Trivalent graphs}

 A \emph{trivalent graph} is a finite $3$-regular connected graph.
 That is, every vertex has three emanating edges.
-Every compact \RS \ of genus $g \geq 2$ has a pants decomposition of $(2g-2)$ pairs of pants.
-If we associate each pair of pants to be a vertex, and an edge between two vertices if two pairs of pants have a common boundary curve, then this associates each compact \RS \ of genus $g \geq 2$ to a trivalent graph with $(2g-2)$ vertices of $(3g-3)$ edges.
+Every compact hyperbolic surface of genus $g \geq 2$ has a pants decomposition of $(2g-2)$ pairs of pants.
+If we associate each pair of pants to be a vertex, and an edge between two vertices if two pairs of pants have a common boundary curve, then this associates each compact hyperbolic surface of genus $g \geq 2$ to a trivalent graph with $(2g-2)$ vertices of $(3g-3)$ edges.
 Actually the opposite way is also true.
 One may see \cite[Section 3.5]{Bus92} for more details.

-Recall that the \emph{girth} of a connected graph is the length of the shortest non-trivial cycle in this graph where each edge has length equal to $1$.
+Recall that the \emph{girth} of a connected graph is the length of the shortest non-trivial loop in this graph where each edge has length equal to $1$.
 Actually more general, an $n$-regular graph is a graph such that all vertices have degree $n$.
 A trivalent graph is a $3$-regular graph.
 Let $U(n,E,w)$ be the number of unlabeled $n$-regular graphs with $E$ edges with girth at least $w$.
+It is well-known that for any fixed $n>0$ and arbitrarily large $w>0$, $U(n,E,w)>0$ for large enough $E$.
+For example one may see \cite{ES63} by Erd\"os--Sachs.
+In particular, for large enough $g$, there always exist trivalent graphs with edges $(3g-3)$ of arbitrary large girth.
+In Section \ref{sec-ex} we will use this fact to construct the hyperbolic surfaces in Proposition \ref{mt-2}.